Category intelligence brief

 Lawn & Garden robots, scoped for fast market reading.

-Autonomous lawn mowers and garden robots that maintain your outdoor spaces without supervision.
+Autonomous robot lawn mowers and garden robots that maintain your yard and outdoor spaces without supervision.
 This route is designed to move from fast inventory scan to deeper technical and buyer guidance without turning the page into a wall of undifferentiated content.

 Tracked robots